Collectif intersexe activiste

-The Collectif intersexe activiste - OII France ("Intersex activist collective - OII France"; the collective"), until 2022 know as the Collectif intersexes et allié.e.s, abbreviated to CIA-OII France, is a not-for-profit association founded in 2016 by Loé Petit and Lysandre Nury.
+The Collectif intersexe activiste - OII France ("Intersex activist collective - OII France"; the collective"), until 2022 known as the Collectif intersexes et allié.e.s, abbreviated to CIA-OII France, is a not-for-profit association founded in 2016 by Loé Petit and Lysandre Nury.
 It aims to defend and support intersex people.

 The collective works to end forced and coercive medical interventions on intersex people, particularly children.
 It also works to remove reference to sex or gender in legal identification documents.
 The collective participated in hearings of the National Assembly of France.

 History

 The collective was officially launched on November 8, 2016, marked as Intersex Day of Solidarity, by Loé Petit and Lysandre Nury.
 The launch was prompted by discussions among French-speaking members of Organisation Intersex International.

 Objectives

 The collective takes a position against the pathologization of intersex people, and in particular against forced and coercive medical practices on children who present with anatomical differences from medical and social norms for male or female bodies.
 The collective considers that individuals should be able to choose whether or not to undergo such interventions.

 According to La Croix, the birth of the collective is associated with the emergence in the early 2010s of a second generation of intersex activists.
-The collective has since played a "key role in advancing its cause" ("un rôle clé pour faire avancer sa cause"), "participating in a large number of hearings, in particular in the Senate, but also in the [National Consultative Committee on Ethics] or the National Assembly" ("participant à un très grand nombre d’auditions, notamment au Sénat mais aussi au CCNE ou à l'Assemblée nationale)."
+The collective has since played a "key role in advancing its cause" ("un rôle clé pour faire avancer sa cause"), "participating in a large number of hearings, in particular in the Senate, but also in the [National Consultative Committee on Ethics] or the National Assembly" ("participant à un très grand nombre d'auditions, notamment au Sénat mais aussi au CCNE ou à l'Assemblée nationale)."